BulykLab/nucleosome_end_binding_TFs/README.md

 1. PEAR

-Go to [link](https://cme.h-its.org/exelixis/web/software/pear/) for instructions of downloading and installing PEAR software.
+Go to [link](https://www.h-its.org/downloads/pear-academic/) for instructions of downloading and installing the newest version of PEAR software.
 Update path to pear executable in `analyses/config.R`.

 2. DNAcycP